Jat Tehnika: Engineering department

 Jat Tehnika Engineering offers EASA PART 21 Design Organization services, Maintenance Programs Development, Auditing and Consulting services and Contracted Continuous Airworthiness Maintenance Organization (CAMO) services.

 Facilities

 The base facility of Jat Tehnika at Belgrade Nikola Tesla Airport consists of three equipped hangars.
-The first is designed for line-maintenance tasks as well as for trouble shooting operations, and can carry up to three medium-size planes each (such as the DC-9 and Boeing 727).
-There is also one hangar designed for aircraft overhaul which can carry up to three medium size planes (such as the B737-300) including annexes for all aircraft components shop maintenance.
-The facility also consists of one large aircraft hangar designed for large long-range planes maintenance with space capacity of 9,000 sqm.
+The first is designed for line-maintenance tasks as well as for troubleshooting operations, and can carry up to three medium-sized planes each (such as the DC-9 and Boeing 727).
+There is also one hangar designed for aircraft overhaul which can carry up to three medium-sized planes (such as the B737-300), including annexes for all aircraft components shop maintenance.
+The facility also consists of one large aircraft hangar designed for the maintenance of large long-range planes with a space capacity of 9,000 sqm.
 It is able to fit up to three DC-10s or MD-11s or two Boeing 747-400s.

 Approvals and certificates

 Jat Tehnika is approved in several countries and aviation authorities for the maintenance of aircraft, engines and components; also holds approvals for PART 21 Design Organisation, Equipment and Tools Calibration and Technical Training.
 The company has received the relevant certification from the countries/aviation authorities concerned.